 Medical and dental appointments should be scheduled before or after school hours whenever possible.
+The Wednesday morning late start time is ideal for the scheduling of these appointments.

 LEAVING SCHOOL FOR SCHOOL-RELATED ACTIVITIES

 Educational field trips are considered a valuable part of the curriculum.
 Before a student may participate in a school-sponsored trip, the school must obtain a Parent Consent for Field Trip and Medication Authorization form (see page 17).
 In addition, whenever a trip involves water activities, the parent/guardian must provide specific approval and waiver for their student to participate.